The Do’s and Don’ts of Contacting Dropshipping Suppliers

 As many of you already know I created Drop Ship Lifestyle after selling a network of eCommerce stores and then trying to find a community of other store owners to network with… What I found was a bunch of scammers who promised newbies they would get rich quick by following their push-button systems!

-This lead me to create a new community along with an online training program that shares how to build a REAL online business.
+This led me to create a new community along with an online training program that shares how to build a REAL online business.

 Be sure to click here to check it out and send me your feedback!